craigdsouza97/Handwriting-Recognition-using-CNN-/README.md

+# Description
-This is a Convolutional Neural Network that has been trained using the Emnist_Balanced Dataset to recognise Handwritten Characters and has an accuracy of 89%.
+This is a Convolutional Neural Network with 28 Convolutional Layers that has been trained using the Emnist_Balanced Dataset to recognise Handwritten Characters and has an accuracy of 89%.

+# Usage
 To use the pre-trained model simply load the model present in the folder Model or use Main.py to use it as an api It requires a normal Handwrtten Document with a plain background as input. preprocessing.py will then perform preprocessing as well as segment the image for character recognition.

-The following is required to run the code: python 3.6 tensorflow keras
+# Requirements
+python 3.6
+tensorflow
+keras